guidobouman/panelsnap/README.md

 ```

 `$menu`:
-jQuery object referencing a menu that contains menu items.
+jQuery DOM object referencing a menu that contains menu items.

 `menuSelector`:
 A string containing the css selector to menu items (scoped within the menu).